 Stopping the motors mid-flight will cause the aircraft to crash.
-The motors should only be stopped mid-flight in an emergency situation such as if a collision has occurred, a motor has stalled, the aircraft is rolling in the air, or the aircraft is out of control and is ascending/descending very quickly.
+The motors should only be stopped midflight in an emergency situation such as if there is a collision, a motor has stalled, the aircraft is rolling in the air, or the aircraft is out of control and is ascending/descending very quickly.
 To stop the motors mid-flight, use the same CSC that was used to start the motors.